rwynn/monstache-site/content/merge-patches/index.md

 	merge-patch-attribute = "custom-merge-attr"

+Merge patches will only be recorded for data read from the MongoDB oplog.
+Data read using the direct read feature will not be enhanced with merge patches.

 Most likely, you will want to turn off indexing for the merge patch attribute.
 You can do this by creating an index template for each patch namespace before running monstache...